n8davis/ShopifyPublicApp/README.md

 # Shopify Public App Framework

-Use this framework to easily create a public app for the Shopify platform, which utlizes SlimPHP, Eloquent, Twig Templating, and Shopify PHP API Library.
+Use this framework to easily create a public app for the Shopify platform.
+This framework utlizes SlimPHP, Eloquent, Twig Templating, and Shopify PHP API Library.

 ## Getting Started